 The IPEF Supply Chain Agreement will help address concentrations in critical supply chains, accelerating the diversification of essential imports and promoting Australia's unique export capabilities in critical minerals and clean energy technologies.

-The IPEF Supply Chain Agreement will establish three new bodies to enhance cooperation among IPEF partners on supply chain issues.
+The IPEF Supply Chain Agreement will establishes three new bodies to enhance cooperation among IPEF partners on supply chain issues.

 The IPEF Supply Chain Council

-Through the IPEF Supply Chain Council, IPEF partners will develop sector-specific action plans for critical sectors and key goods to enhance the resilience of IPEF supply chains.
+Through the IPEF Supply Chain Council, IPEF partners are developing sector-specific action plans for critical sectors and key goods to enhance the resilience of IPEF supply chains.

 The IPEF Supply Chain Council will help address concentrations in critical supply chains, working with industry to accelerate diversification.